ArthurCh/ocp-on-azure/README.md

 - An Azure user account with "Owner" role permissions at the **Subscription** level.
 - Access to a Windows or Linux terminal window.
 You **must** be logged into to your Azure account via the CLI before proceeding with the next steps.

-This project assumes readers have a basic understanding of the installation process (steps) for Red Hat OpenShift Container Platform.
+This project assumes readers have prior experience installing Red Hat OpenShift Container Platform and/or have gone thru the installation chapters in the OpenShift documentation.
 As such, OpenShift exposes multiple parameters (Ansible variables) for configuring different sub-systems and various aspects of those sub-systems.
 To review and/or get a deeper understanding of all the configuration options, refer to the **Installing Clusters** chapter in the [OpenShift Documentation](https://docs.openshift.com/).

 **A] Deploy a *non-HA* OpenShift Cluster**
 1. Fork this [GitHub repository](https://github.com/ganrad/ocp-on-azure) to your GitHub account.
 Open a terminal window on your PC and clone this repository (see below).
 Make sure you are using the GitHub URL of your forked repository.